Withdrawal, also called pulling out, is when a male removes his penis from the vagina before he ejaculates during sex.

 How Well Does Withdrawal Work to Prevent Pregnancy?

 Over the course of a year, about 22 out of 100 typical couples who use withdrawal alone to prevent pregnancy will have an accidental pregnancy.

 Even for people who think they are doing it correctly, withdrawal is not an effective way to prevent pregnancy.
-Without the guy knowing, some sperm leak out of the penis even before ejaculation.
-This means that even if the guy pulls out before he ejaculates, a girl can still become pregnant.
+Some sperm leak out of the penis even before ejaculation.
+So even by pulling out before ejaculation, pregnancy can still happen.
 Also, if the guy ejaculates close to the outside of the vagina, the sperm can swim up into the vagina.
-However, withdrawal is considered a better method of contraception than none at all.
+Still, withdrawal is considered a better method of contraception than none at all.

 Does Withdrawal Help Prevent STDs?